aws-samples/iam-identity-center-team/docs/guides/walkthrough.md

 > The duration specified in a request determines the time window for which elevated access will be active, if the request is approved.
 During this time window, the requester can invoke sessions to access the AWS target environment.
 It does not affect the duration of each session.
 Session duration is [configured independently for each permission set](https://docs.aws.amazon.com/singlesignon/latest/userguide/howtosessionduration.html) by an Identity Center administrator, and determines the time period for which IAM temporary credentials are valid when any user invokes a session using that permission set.
 Be aware that sessions invoked just before elevated access ends will remain valid beyond the end of the elevated access period.
 If this is a concern, consider minimizing the session duration configured in your permission sets, for example by setting them to 1 hour.
 {: .note}

-## 🦁 Step 3: Approve Elevated Access
+## 🦁 Step 3: Approve elevated access
 Once you submit your request, approvers are notified by email.
 Approvers are notified when any request is created which falls within the scope of what they are authorized to approve, based on the *approval policies* defined earlier.

 Now we’ll switch to the **approver** persona.
 As an approver, you access the TEAM application in exactly the same way as the other personas.